 The FDA began collecting and testing fresh herbs (cilantro, parsley and basil) and processed avocado and guacamole in October 2017.
 These two assignments were anticipated to last about two years.
-The information that follows presents the laboratory results through September 30, 2019 (with respect to the fresh herb samples) and through October 15, 2019 (with respect to the processed avocado and guacamole samples), as interim figures subject to potential revision.
+The information that follows presents the laboratory results through March 31, 2020 (with respect to the fresh herb samples) and through October 15, 2019 (with respect to the processed avocado and guacamole samples), as interim figures subject to potential revision.
 As noted above, the FDA has paused its fresh herbs sampling in light of the COVID-19 pandemic.
 With respect to the agency’s processed avocado and guacamole assignment, sample collection and testing was ended in the fall of 2019.
 The FDA will publish summary reports of its results (to include final figures and breakdowns of its findings) once the assignments have been completed.
 The FDA is currently analyzing the data from the processed avocado and guacamole assignment to prepare the summary report.
 People who wish to see an example report on the FDA’s food product surveillance sampling can view any of the agency’s summary reports listed at the bottom of its microbiological surveillance sampling page.

 The sampling design for each food represents what U.S. consumers are likely to find in the marketplace with respect to product origin (i.e., domestic vs. import).
 Accordingly, the FDA has considered the volume of the target food that is imported and produced domestically, and which countries produce and export the food to the United States.
 The FDA may adjust the number of samples to be collected or the collection timeline based on factors that the agency may encounter during the assignments.